Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Experiments

+Figure~\ref{cprandom:sub3} also illustrates the importance of the second-order correction term, $\mat{V}^{(n,i,j)}$, in Equation~\ref{eq:ppupdate}.
+We set the PP tolerance to be 0.02 for the PP experiment without corrections, which results in more conservative use of PP approximate steps than with the 0.1 tolerance we use for PP with the second-order correction.
+As can be seen, without the correction, PP suffers from more instability and no speed-up is achieved for this experiment.
+Therefore, for all other experiments, the correction terms are included as part of PP.

+Figure~\ref{cprandom:sub4} shows the speed-up distribution with different dimension size for order three tensors made by random factor matrices.
+It can be seen from the figure than PP achieves up to 3.0X speed-up, and PP has larger speed-ups on larger tensors, consistent with the cost analysis.

+We also test the performance of pairwise perturbation on CP decomposition of the quantum chemistry tensor, as is shown in Figure~\ref{fig:scf}, {with detailed statistics shown in Table~\ref{table:tensorstat}.} In addition to the original ALS algorithm, we consider two other ALS variants for this problem: the ALS algorithm with different update step size, and the ALS algorithm with a symmetry constraint~\cite{hummel2017low}.
+The algorithm with different update step size updates the factor matrices $\mat{A}^{(n)}$ based on

+where $\lambda$ is the update step size.
+A good choice of $\lambda$ can help achieving better convergence.
+The symmetry constrained algorithm considers the input tensor is symmetric in the two equidimensional modes and restricts the two factor matrices for these two modes to be the same: $ \tsr{X} = [\![ \mat{A}, \mat{B} , \mat{B} ]\!]. $ We update $\mat{A}$ the same as the original ALS step, and update $\mat{B}$ with the update step size $\lambda=0.8$ to avoid divergence.

+As is shown in Figure~\ref{scf:sub1}, for all the variants of ALS algorithms, PP performs better than the dimension tree algorithm, achieving {1.25-1.52X} speed-up. {All the experiments are stopped after 1500 sweeps.} It can also be observed in Figure~\ref{scf:sub2} that PP usually restarts {once approximately every 40 sweeps}, and for each sweep, the fitness of both ALS and PP are almost the same, indicating that PP controls the approximation error well.

-We display the relative residual norm and execution time for CP decomposition of the two real datasets in Figure~\ref{real:sub1},~\ref{real:sub2}.
-We observe that pairwise perturbation achieves a lower execution time for them.
-The speedup for the Coil Dataset is 1.5-2.0X and for the Time-Lapse Dataset is 2.1-2.5X.
-Additionally, a larger PP restarting tolerance (0.1) leads to better performance.
+We test the performance of pairwise perturbation on real image datasets with {NumPy} in Figure~\ref{fig:real}, {with detailed statistics shown in Table~\ref{table:tensorstat}.} We display the fitness and execution time for CP decomposition of the two image datasets in Figure~\ref{real:sub1},~\ref{real:sub2}.
+We observe that pairwise perturbation achieves a lower execution time for them. {The speed-up for the Coil Dataset is 2.72X and for the Time-Lapse Dataset is 3.1X.}

-Pairwise perturbation is also used to speedup HOOI procedure in Tucker decomposition.
-However, as noted in other work~\cite{austin2016parallel}, we observed that ALS iterations do not significantly lower the residual beyond what is achieved by the first iteration (HOSVD).
-Nevertheless, we study the benefit of pairwise perturbation on reaching convergence of ALS faster (it is possible that a more practical benefit from pairwise perturbation would be achieved for variations of Tucker decomposition that enforce additional constraints or for other tensors).